SumianVoice/TransVoice-Wiki/wiki/pages/resonance/index.md

 </details>
 # Resonance
 ## What is Resonance
-Every space has a resonance frequency.
-When a sound passes through that space, frequencies in the sound near the resonance frequency of the space are highlighted.
-You can hear the resonance frequency when you blow air across the lip of a bottle.
+Every space has resonance frequencies.
+When a sound passes through that space, frequencies in the sound near the resonance frequencies of the space are highlighted.
+You can hear the lowest (usually) resonance frequency when you blow air across the lip of a bottle.
 The more water (and thus less air) there is the higher the pitch of the whistle sound produced.
 Your vocal tract is similar to this.

 Think of the larynx as the level of water in the bottle.
 The higher the larynx, the higher the resonance.
 When in voice, an area that is highlighted because of a resonance frequency is called a formant.

 ## Formants
 Formants are areas of the voice that are highlighted because of the shape of the vocal tract.
+If a resonance is a property of the container, or space, then a formant is a property of the *sound*.
 There are three formants we really care about.

 0. First, and while it isn't a formant itself, F0.
 F0 is your pitch, and it's the fundamental frequency of your voice at any time.
-1. F1 is primarily thought to be a consequence of larynx position along with a few other factors
+1. F1 is the lowest formant, and tends to be raised by constriction closer to the glottis, and expansion at the end of the vocal tract.
-2. F2 is primarily thought to be a consequence of mouth space
+2. F2 is the second lowest formant, and tends to be raised by constriction in the oral cavity.

+All resonances (and so, formants) will be raised by shortening the vocal tract, and lowered by extending it.

 ![formants](/img/formants.png)